Existence of solitary-wave solutions to nonlocal equations: Assumptions and main results

 and look for minimizers of

 We denote by $\tilde{G}_\lambda$ the set of minimizers of $\tilde{\Gamma}_{\lambda}$.
 By the Lagrange multiplier principle, any element of $\tilde{G}_\lambda$ will be a solution of \eqref{eq: secondary eq 2} with ${c=1/\gamma}$, where $\gamma$ is the Lagrange multiplier.
 Furthermore, the functionals $\J$ and $\tilde{\U}$ are preserved quantities for \eqref{eq: secondary eq} and we can therefore prove stability for the set of minimizers of $\tilde{\Gamma}_\lambda$ (cf. Theorem \ref{thm: stability} and Section \ref{stable regular}).
 Note that since $\tilde{\U}$ is inhomogeneous, the scaling arguments performed on the elements of $G_{\lambda}$ in order to choose the wave speed cannot be performed for the minimizers of $\tilde{\Gamma}_{\lambda}$; we will only get the wave speeds given by the Lagrange multiplier principle.
-Moreover, when ${p>2s+1}$ existence of minimizers of $\tilde{\Gamma}_\lambda$ can only be established for $\lambda>\lambda_0$ for some $\lambda_0\geq 0$ whose precise value is unknown.
-Equation \eqref{eq: secondary eq} can thus be said to have more in common with \eqref{eq: main equation} than \eqref{eq: main equation 2} in that fixing the wave speed comes at the cost of stability, and in the change of behaviour at the critical exponent ${p=2s+1}$.
+Moreover, existence of minimizers of $\tilde{\Gamma}_\lambda$ can only be established for $\lambda>\lambda_0$ for some $\lambda_0\geq 0$ whose precise value is unknown.
+Equation \eqref{eq: secondary eq} can thus be said to have more in common with \eqref{eq: main equation} than \eqref{eq: main equation 2} in that fixing the wave speed comes at the cost of stability.
 The precise details of our main results on existence and stability of solitary-wave solutions are contained in Theorem \ref{thm: existence} and Theorem \ref{thm: stability} below.

 \begin{theorem}[Existence of solitary-wave solutions] Assume $L$ satisfies Assumption (A) and $f$ satisfies Assumption (B).
 Then: